shinra-dev/memuse/README.md

 remotes::install_github("shinra-dev/memuse")
 ```

-The C internals are completely separated from the R wrapper code.
-So if you prefer, you can easily build this as a C shared library after removing the file `src/wrapper.c`.
+The C internals, found in `memuse/src/meminfo/` are completely separated from the R wrapper code.
+So if you prefer, you can easily build this as a standalone C shared library.